TLCC 2018 Takeaways

 The two sessions we presented around accessibility, evaluating your sites current compliance and examples of work we have done with The Metropolitan Opera were very well attended.
 Another indicator that organizations are continuing to pay great attention to accessibility.

 At Adage, we find compliance initiatives start with education.
 Marketers, content editors and developers should start researching and learning ways to make their websites more accessible.
 We refer to WCAG Guidelines to learn about and help organizations with accessibility initiatives.

 Adage gave a Partner Presentation around what site accessibility means to you and some ways to improve accessibility on your site.
 The slide deck is available for your review.What Site Accessibility Means to You - Find out

 Licensees are excited to upgrade to TNEW v7 and take advantage of the new management capabilities and responsive and accessible layouts!!

 For organizations planning their move, we found the site preview feature very useful.
 Previewing your site with TNEWv7 before actually upgrading allows organizations to see what updates they need to make before going live with the new version.

 REST API is the future!
 At Adage, we’ve been planning for this for years and have our code libraries up to date.
 Bring on the conversions.

 Tessitura’s Business Intelligence Platform drew major attention from marketers at TLCC 2018.
 We found some very useful built-in reports and the potential to customize and integrate with more data sources (i.e. Google Analytics) very promising.

-The Tessitura community is made up of people who are passionate, mission-driven, and believes strongly in what they do.
-Highlighted with TN Inspire and continuing throughout the Conference, the importance of supporting our dreams, our community, and each other was put in to perspective.
+The Tessitura community is made up of people who are passionate, mission-driven and believe strongly in what they do.
+Highlighted with TN Inspire and continuing throughout the Conference, the importance of supporting our dreams, our community, and each other was put into perspective.
 We were truly inspired and grateful to be part of such an impactful space.